-VALENTINES DAY LORE: Legends behind Valentines Day
+VALENTINES DAY LORE: Legends and History of Valentines Day

 Valentines Day lore is thought to have evolved from a spring holiday celebrated in ancient Rome.
 The feast of Lupercalia was actually celebrated on February 15 and honoured the god Lupercus, who protected the people and their herds from wolves.